Doug McClelland

 Douglas McClelland (born 5 August 1926) is an Australian former politician who served as a Senator for New South Wales from 1962 to 1987, representing the Australian Labor Party (ALP).
 He was Minister for the Media (1972–1975) and Special Minister of State (1975) in the Whitlam government, and ended his political career as President of the Senate (1983–1987).
 He resigned from the Senate to become High Commissioner to the United Kingdom (1987–1991).
-McClelland is the earliest elected Senator and federal Labor parliamentarian still alive, and along with Paul Keating is the last surviving minister who served under Gough Whitlam.
+McClelland is the earliest elected federal parliamentarian still living and the last living former Labor parliamentarian who served under Arthur Calwell, and along with Paul Keating is the last surviving minister who served under Gough Whitlam.

 Early life

 Born on 5 August 1926 in the western Sydney suburb of Wentworthville, Doug McClelland was the son of Gertrude Amy (née Cooksley) and Alfred McClelland.
 His father was a farmer, union organiser, and ALP politician who served two terms in the Parliament of New South Wales (1920–1927 and 1930–1932).
 He attended Wentworthville Public School before going on to Parramatta High School and the Metropolitan Business College in Parramatta.
 After leaving school he found work as a clerk in the state Agriculture Department.

 In 1944, five days after his 18th birthday, McClelland enlisted in the Australian Imperial Force (AIF).
 He was stationed for periods in New South Wales, Queensland, and the Northern Territory before being discharged in January 1947 with the rank of corporal.
 From 1949 he worked as a court reporter, employed by the state and federal governments.
 During this time he was an active member of the Australian Journalists Association.